Fiishbonne/SUSE_prime_switch/README.md

 - add following to ~/.bashrc:
 -   export SWITCH="your_locaion"/switch_suse_prime.sh
 - (or similar)
+-   use $SWUTCH to get theprompt

-(probably there  is million better ways to use it, but... "works for me")
+(probably there  is million better ways to use it, but... "works for me" ;) )